headspace Greensborough is a welcoming environment where young people aged 12 - 25 years can access confidential & free support:

 We know that involving family and friends in a young person’s care can lead to better health outcomes for young people.
 Wherever possible, we advocate for and provide meaningful opportunities for family and friends to directly participate in our services.

-For more information for family and friends, see our welcome pack here
+For more information for family and friends, see our Welcome Pack for Family & Friends here.

 Parent Forums at headspace Greensborough